owenauch/digital-inklings/content/introducing-digital-inklings.md

 date: 2019-10-14T22:33:12-07:00
 draft: false

-description: "Digital Inklings: A blog at the intersection of technology and faith."
+description: "A reader's manual for this blog."
 images:
-- cloud-lake.JPG
+- /cloud-stream.JPG
 title: Introducing Digital Inklings
 ---
 I'm a software engineer in San Francisco.
 I'm also a Christian.
 These two identities don't often coexist.
 In the words of Erlich Bachman from the TV show *Silicon Valley*: